visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 are responsible for the associated processes and resources.

-In the IT world where companies like Google, Apple and Amazon have whole teams dedicated to such activity, coverage is 24/7 and response time is measured in *minutes*.
+In the IT world where companies like Google, Apple and Amazon have whole teams dedicated to SRE activity, coverage is 24/7 and response time is measured in *minutes*.
 For the VisIt_ project where the majority of funded development takes place at Lawrence Livermore National Lab, coverage is during normal West Coast *business* hours, 8am-12pm and 1-5pm (GMT-8, San Francisco time zone), Monday